ogmacorp/PyAOgmaNeo/PYAOGMANEO_LICENSE.md

-PyOgmaNeo - Copyright (c) 2016-2020 Ogma Intelligent Systems Corp. https://ogma.ai
+PyAOgmaNeo - Copyright (c) 2016-2020 Ogma Intelligent Systems Corp. https://ogma.ai

 This program is published under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License, in the hope that it will be useful,